Lacrymology/states/varnish/doc/metrics.rst

 backend_retry
 ~~~~~~~~~~~~~

-Number of times :doc:`/varnish/doc/index` made a retry to connect to
+Number of times :doc:`index` made a retry to connect to
 backend.

 backend_reuse